alistairewj/bert-deid/README.md

 Note this will only use data from the `train` subfolder of the `--data_dir` arg.
 Once the model is trained it can be used as above.

 The `binary_evaluation.py` script can be used to assess performance on a test set.
-First, generate the predictions, then test them on the data:
+First, we'll need to generate the predictions:

 ```sh
 export TEST_SET_PATH='/enc_data/deid-gs/i2b2_2014/test'